I7-Examples/i7-examples.github.io/community.md

 {:style="float: left;margin-right: 15px;margin-top: 5px;"}
 [Counterfeit Monkey](https://github.com/i7/counterfeit-monkey), by Emily Short (2012).

-An ongoing open-source development.
+An open-source development.
 This is published as an Inform 7 project, complete with the required extensions, and compiles with no problems.

 [![Bronze](assets/images/bronze.jpg)](https://i7-examples.github.io/Bronze/)
 {:style="float: left;margin-right: 15px;margin-top: 5px;"}
 [Bronze](https://i7-examples.github.io/Bronze/), by Emily Short (2006).

-A completed open-source development.
+An open-source development.
 This is published as an Inform 7 project, complete with the required extensions, and compiles with no problems.

 _This project was originally developed using I7 builds 3K27 and 6F95 but has been recently updated to I7 build 6M62._